 - Your teen has a substance abuse problem or behaves unpredictably in ways that make your home unsafe.

-- You feel like you don’t want to come home from work because you don’t want to see your teen.
+- You don’t want to come home from work because you don’t want to see your teen.

-- Every time the phone rings, you wonder whether your teen is injured or in jail.
+- You wonder whether your teen is injured or in jail every time the phone rings.

 Troubled teens put not only their own futures in jeopardy.
 They also put the entire family at risk.
 Wilderness programs for troubled youth might seem like an extreme step, but sending your teen to a remote treatment location gives your family room to rest, regroup, and heal.